Lychrell/keqingDocs/docs/Features/frame-tester.md

 - *Keqing* does not support testing dyes or mophs on a card
 :::

+---

 ### Frame Alias

-Some frames have aliases which can be also used along with their official names in Karuta.
+Some frames have aliases which can be also used for frame testing, along with their official names in Karuta.

 :::tip
 This list can be expanded by suggesting frame aliases in our [Frame Alias thread](https://discord.com/channels/867089739224317994/896952847713849344).